 Love beautiful hand-dyed fabrics?
 Dye some of your own with this easy-to-understand method by Cindy Lohbeck.
-Nine yards of fat quarters get mixed with three colors of dye to produce a full-spectrum palate.
+Nine yards of fat quarters get mixed with three colors of dye to produce a full-spectrum palette.
 That equals twelve colors in a light, medium, and dark value—36 fat quarters of wonderful color values—all created by you!
 Each part of the process is easy to understand and Cindy shares many tips along the way to take the mystery and mess out of the process.
 Learn how to achieve even mottling and perfect texture from edge to edge of the fabric.
 The end result of this class is discovering the great depth and dimension of hand-dyed fabrics in your quilting and sewing projects—and the fun and ease of dyeing those fabrics yourself.
-Also, check out the supply list and purchase a kit so you will have the supplies and fabric you need at your fingertips!

 Check items to add to cart or select all LIST PDF